cxw42/mbot/README.md

 - Run `sudo python3 enumerate.py`.
 It sees the device and gets data, but the data is corrupted.

+## udev

+1. Make sure the 2.4G adapter is unplugged
+2. `sudo cp 99-Makeblock2.4G.rules /etc/udev/rules.d/`
+3. `sudo udevadm control --reload-rules && sudo udevadm trigger`
+4. Plug the 2.4G adapter back in.

+You should have a symlink `/dev/mbot24g` pointing to the adapter.

 ## A test

 Outputting only 0x49 (`I`) at 57600 over 2.4G gave results: